sholkojr/stock-analysis/README.md

 ### Development of the Analysis Tool

 The tool was developed by creating variable arrays to add up the volume and determine the opening and closing price of each stock ticker.

-The tool was initially developed to track and analyse one stock and year of interest to the client ( stock "DQ" during the year 2018) and then the code was revised to include all stocks and multiple dataset representing different years (2017 and 2018).
-There was a third revision to refactor the code to make the tool run more efficient, flexible and capable for further use (addiitonal stock data).
+It was initially coded to track and analyse one stock and year of interest to the client ( stock "DQ" during the year 2018) and then the code was revised to include all stocks and multiple dataset representing different years (2017 and 2018).
+There was a third revision to refactor the code to make the tool run more efficient, be more flexible and capable for further use (addiitonal stock data).

 ### Description of Algorithm